 - Rates must be based primarily on driving record, years of experience, annual mileage, and any other factor that can be scientifically shown to substantially relate to risk

 - Insurers must offer a 20 percent discount to any individual who requests it as long as they meet the criteria of a “good driver.”
 To be a good driver the following must be true:

-- not convicted of more than one moving violation (this include an at-fault accident) during the last three years
+- Not convicted of more than one moving violation (this includes an at-fault accident) during the last three years

 - Rates from insurers must be filed and posted publicly

 - The Insurance Commissioner is an elected position